Summary

 Murray Valley encephalitis virus is found in northern Australia, where human cases are reported from time to time.
 Most cases occur during the wet or post-wet seasons.

-In Victoria, the highest risk of MVE occurs during the summer months, especially after periods of heavy rainfall or flooding which leads to increasing numbers of water birds and mosquitoes.
+In Victoria, the highest risk of Murray Valley encephalitis occurs during the summer months, especially after periods of heavy rainfall or flooding which leads to increasing numbers of water birds and mosquitoes.

-Murray Valley encephalitis virus has been detected in Victoria and other south-eastern Australian states in early 2023.
-Human cases have been confirmed and the virus has been detected in mosquitoes.
+Murray Valley encephalitis virus was detected in Victoria and other south-eastern Australian states in early 2023.
+Human cases were confirmed and the virus was detected in mosquitoes.

-The virus was previously detected in Victoria in 2011 from animal surveillance along the Murray River.
+Previously to this, the virus was detected in Victoria in 2011 from animal surveillance along the Murray River.

 Diagnosis of Murray Valley encephalitis